-Part 6 of an Interview with Aldo de Moor
+Part 6 of a 6 part series from an Interview with Aldo de Moor

 Reflecting On Our Discussions